Residential Treatment for Substance Use

 If you have questions or concerns, reach out to us at 602-424-2060 or email@example.com to have our intake staff help you.

-Intake assessments are offered in-person by appointment or walk-in, by phone, or telehealth.
+Intake assessments are offered in-person by appointment or walk-in as well as by phone.
 Our team will coordinate with you to provide the best method of meeting.
 See our Outpatient Treatment Center information for hours of operation.

 Members of tribal communities interested in developing a referral program may call us at 602-254-3247 or email firstname.lastname@example.org.